Hiking from Gush Halav/Jish along the Gush Halav Stream

 But why were these coins placed here?

 A foundational ritual for religious buildings was very common in the Mediterranean basin and beyond.
-At the beginning of construction, coins, figurines, sacrifices, inscriptions and other precious materials were deposited in important places in the building in the context of a religious ceremony carried out by a priest.
+At the beginning of construction, coins, figurines, sacrifices, inscriptions, and other precious materials were deposited in important places in the building at a religious ceremony performed by a priest.

-It may be that the coins placed in synagogues were not part of a religious ritual but more in the way of a secular equivalent that had no religious meaning.
+It may be that the coins placed in synagogues were more in the way of a secular equivalent to this ritual but without any religious meaning.
 Jews are forbidden by Jewish law to adopt pagan customs.
-Nevertheless, they saw value in throwing a few non-precious coins on top of the foundations of their synagogues, perhaps as a good luck charm or as a means of indicating for posterity when the building was erected
+Nevertheless, Jews saw value in throwing a few non-precious coins on top of the foundations of their synagogues, perhaps as a good luck charm or as a means of indicating for posterity when the building was erected.
+An interesting suggestion is that this was money collected for the ma’aser sheni tithe collected on years one, two, four and five of the Sabbatical cycle.
+In the absence of a Temple this tithe was symbolic, and it was therefore placed in the foundations of the synagogue with the hope that it might still be used in the future when the Temple was rebuilt!

 Maronite Christians

-Although you will see church spires on entering Gush Halav, appreciate that this is not a typical Christian Arab town, as for example Nazareth or the Christian Quarter of Jerusalem’s Old City.
-This is because most of the people here are not Christian Arabs but Christian Maronites.
+You will see church spires on entering Gush Halav.
+However, Gush Halav is not a Christian Arab town, as for example Nazareth or the Christian Quarter of Jerusalem’s Old City.
+Rather, most of the inhabitants here are Christian Maronite and not Christian Arab.

-Christians constitute about 2% of the population of Israel and 78% of these Christians are Christian Arabs.
-Most Christian Arabs belong to the Melkite Greek Catholic Church, which broke away from the Greek Orthodox Church in the 18th century and joined the Catholic Church.
+Christians constitute about 2% of the population of Israel and 78% of them are Christian Arab.
+They are a diverse group in terms of their Christian origins, and include descendants of ancient Christian communities and more recent converts.
+Most Christian Arabs in Israel belong to the Melkite Greek Catholic Church, which broke away from the Greek Orthodox Church in the 18th century and joined the Catholic Church.

-Maronites are also Catholic and are in full communion with the Pope and the rest of the Catholic church.
-They are followers of Maron, a 4th-century Syriac Christian hermit and saint who sent Abraham of Cyrrhus to convert the pagan population of Lebanon to Christianity.
+Maronites are followers of Maron, a 4th-century Syriac Christian hermit and saint who sent Abraham of Cyrrhus to convert the pagan population of Lebanon to Christianity.
 When the Muslims swept into this region in the 7th century, the Maronites resisted changing their faith.
-In the past they spoke Aramaic (as did the Jews), and their prayers are still in Aramaic (as are a few Jewish prayers).
+They are Catholic and are in full communion with the Pope and the rest of the Catholic church.
+They spoke Aramaic in the past (as did Jews), and their prayers are still in Aramaic (as are some Jewish prayers).

 Most Maronites in the Middle East live in Lebanon.
 Just over a million Maronites constitute about 32% of the Lebanese population.
 There are also small Maronite communities in Syria, Cyprus and Israel.
-There are approximately 11,000 Maronites in this country and most live in the north of Israel, in Haifa, Gush Halav, Isfiya, Acre, and Makr, and also in Jaffa.
+There are approximately 11,000 Maronites in Israel and most live in the north, in Haifa, Gush Halav, Isfiya, Acre, and Makr, and also in Jaffa.
 About 2 million Maronites live in the diaspora outside the Middle East.

 In sum, you can feel very safe visiting Gush Halav.